24 Outdoor Entertaining Tips That'll Save You Tons of Time

 Get Inspired By the Shore

-Seashells lend a seaside vibe Tie a starfish to a basic napkin ring for a beachy feel.
+Embrace a seasonally-appropriate theme, like a seashore motif.
+Seashells lend a seaside vibe, and tie a starfish to a basic napkin ring for a beachy feel.

 Borrow From Your Garden

+Let the weather influence the menu.
 Steamy night?
 Keep guests plied with simple fare like sparkling drinks and savory bites.
+Opt for cooling foods on a particularly hot day, or choose richer foods on a chilly end-of-summer evening.

 Set the Mood